-It’s not certain how long viruses survive on surfaces, but this report suggests that some may persist on surfaces for a few hours or up to several days.
+It’s not sure how long viruses survive on surfaces, but this report suggests that some may persist on surfaces for a few hours or up to several days.
 This may vary under different conditions such as the type of surface, temperature, or humidity of the environment but just think now how often you touch your phone.

 What not to do

 When it comes to disinfecting your phone and other electronic gear, you want to kill viruses and bacteria without doing harm or voiding your phone or device warranty.
 That means no dripping antibacterial wipes.
 Do not use a prohibited cleaner and do not spray anything directly on the device.

 Follow these basic instructions for how to clean your phone, screens, keyboards, and other electronic gadgets